 It is imperative today that your inside sales team use their time effectively.
 The last thing any sales manager wants is for their inside sales team to waste valuable time and effort chasing the wrong accounts or the wrong people at those accounts.
 Define your target accounts.
-It is a critical segmentation exercise for your inside sales organisation that must be done regularly.
-Once you’ve defined your set of target accounts, you must then understand the organisational structure within those accounts so that you can appropriately customise your communications.
+It is a critical segmentation exercise for your inside sales organization that must be done regularly.
+Once you’ve defined your set of target accounts, you must then understand the organizational structure within those accounts so that you can appropriately customize your communications.

 Where possible, purchase your sales team premium Linkedin accounts and show them how to research properly using the platform and the web.